The Behaviour Expert: Instantly Read Any Room & How To Hack Your Discipline! Chase Hughes

 2:00

-Who Is Chase Hughes and His Mission
+Who Is Chase Hughes and What Is His Mission?

 14:45

-Elements That Give Someone Authority
+The Elements That Give Someone Authority

 29:23

-Is It Possible to Read a Room
+Is It Possible to Read a Room?

 1:33:10